How It Works

 What if the settlement amount per work turns out to be higher than expected?

 Once you've signed the assignment agreement, we own the right to that distribution.
-If it comes in higher than estimated, that benefit goes to us — that's part of what makes the risk/reward tradeoff work for us as a litigation finance company.
+If it comes in higher than estimated, that benefit goes to us β that's part of what makes the risk/reward tradeoff work for us as a claims purchasing company.
 The flip side: if distributions are delayed or come in lower, you're already paid and that risk is ours.

 I missed the March 30, 2026 claim deadline.
 Can I still sell?